vivaria/edisonrul.ing/README.md

 *   Drawing 2 cards with "Mystical Cards of Light" does not start a Chain.
 *   You can choose to draw only 1 card.
 *   You cannot choose to draw 2 cards if you have 1 card remaining in your Deck.
-*   If "Mystical Cards of Light's" effect is negated, you can activate or Set Spell and Trap Cards into the unusable Spell & Trap Card Zone.
+*   If "Mystical Cards of Light"'s effect is negated, you can activate or Set Spell and Trap Cards into the unusable Spell & Trap Card Zone.
 If the effect of "Mystical Cards of Light" is reapplied while a Spell or Trap Card is in the unusable Spell & Trap Card Zone, the Spell & Trap Card Zone become unusable when the Spell or Trap Card is removed from the field.

 ## MYSTICAL KNIGHT OF JACKAL